-This is the end of our list of 15 best in-wall speakers.
+This is the end of our list of 15 best in-wall speakers in 2021.
 Hopefully, you have learned something new and found something interesting that suits your needs but if you want something bigger and premium, you don’t need to go to some other place and see other reviews – we have prepared for you 2 additional in-wall speakers – Earthquake Sound EWS-LA63 and Definitive Technology RLS.

 16. Earthquake Sound EWS-LA63 Edgeless Line Array In-Wall LCR Speaker (Black)

 This speaker differs from all the others on the list – it’s bigger, stronger, it features 6 woofers, and it’s made of premium materials (no plastic parts on this one).
 This is a premium speaker and with that kind of premium look comes the adequate price.
 You can buy one EWS-LA63 speaker for around $400 but the price varies and depending on the seller, the price can go up to $700.